Prasanta651/rest_framework/README.md

 # Configuring a Custom User Model
 To use a custom user model, update the AUTH_USER_MODEL setting to 'api.User' in your settings.py file.

+- Run "python manage.py makemigrations" to create migration files for your models.